aecon/AggreQuant/README.md

 ## Authors

-The code is developed by Athena Economides.
+The code is being developed by Athena Economides.
 The corresponding publication is in preparation.

-If you are interested to use this code for your analysis, please contact via [email](mailto:evaathena.economides@usz.ch).
+If you are interested to use this code for your analysis, please contact via [email](mailto:athena.economides@uzh.ch).

-Athena Economides, PhD
+**Dr. Athena Economides**
-Lab of Prof. Adriano Aguzzi
+Prof. Adriano Aguzzi Lab
 Institute of Neuropathology
-University of Zurich
+University of Zurich & University Hospital Zurich
 Schmelzbergstrasse 12
 CH-8091 Zurich
 Switzerland